 Friends have been asking if I’d ride this route again.
 The answer?
 In a flash!
 Even knowing that I might not be as lucky with the weather and the cherry blossoms next time around.
 I’d make sure I have proper shorts to suit the hard bike saddle, and I might book a better hotel in Imabari even if it means a bit of a longer ride at the end of the first day.
 As for my son, he’s vowed to get in more miles on the bike nearer to home before we take on the challenge.

-Shimanami Kaido Cycling Q&A
+Shimanami Kaido Cycling FAQ

 As this is a popular route there are a lot of resources.

-- Shimanami Kaido Cycling Q&A
+- Shimanami Kaido Cycling FAQ

 - Shimanami Kaido Cycling Route: A Must for Active Adventure Seekers in Japan

-- Enjoy cycling on the Shimanami Kaido!
+- List of cyclist-friendly accommodations on the Shimanami Kaido

 - Takamakura Shimanami-kaido – Information about Hotels in Shimanami-kaido